Plastic Kitchenware/Tableware from China and Hong Kong

 Plastics Declaration Document:

-- A Declaration will be needed for every consignment.
+- A Declaration (PDD) will be needed for every consignment.

 - Separate Declaration documents will be required for consignments of melamine and polyamide.

-- Declaration documents can be accompanied by multiple analytical results documents, details of each document need to be included on the declaration document.
+- A declaration documents can be accompanied by multiple analytical results documents, details of which (reference and issue date) need to be included on the PDD.

 - Supporting documentation including analytical reports can be copy documents.